-On September 22, 2022, the Company entered into a mineral property option agreement whereby the Company can acquire a 100% interest in 70 mining claims located in Québec, Canada.
+On September 22, 2022, the Company entered into a mineral property option agreement whereby the Company could acquire a 100% interest in 70 mining claims located in Québec, Canada.
 The agreement was amended on October 16, 2023.
-To acquire the 100% interest, the Company is to make the following cash and equity payments:
+To acquire the 100% interest, the Company was required to make the following cash and equity payments: